 Keep your CORTIVAL in its pack, until it is time to use it.

-Keep CORTIVAL cream in a cool dry place, protected from light, where the temperature stays below 25°C.
+Keep CORTIVAL cream and ointment in a cool dry place, protected from light, where the temperature stays below 25°C.

 If your doctor tells you to stop using CORTIVAL or it has passed its expiry date, ask your pharmacist what to do with any left over.

 What it looks like

 CORTIVAL cream is a soft, white cream with a faint odour of chlorocresol.
 It is available in the following strengths: